rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 ## Rationale

-This plugin whitelists the .PEM formatted TLS certificates in a given directory, refreshing at configurable intervals, or when `rabbitmqctl eval 'rabbit_trust_store:refresh().'` is invoked.

-While RabbitMQ can be configured to accepted self-signed certificates through various TLS socket options, namely the `ca_certs` and `partial_chain` properties, this configuration is somewhat static.
+WhileRabbitMQ can be configured to accepted self-signed certificates through various TLS socket options, namely the `ca_certs` and `partial_chain` properties.
+However, this configuration is largely static.
 There is no convenient means with which to change it in realtime, that is, without making configuration changes to TLS listening sockets.

+This plugin maintains a list of trusted .PEM formatted TLS (x509) certificates in a given directory, refreshing at configurable intervals, or when `rabbitmqctl eval 'rabbit_trust_store:refresh().'` is invoked.
+Said certificates are then used to verify inbound TLS connections for the entire RabbitMQ node (all plugins and protocols).
+The list is node-local.

+## RabbitMQ Version Requirements

+This plugin requires RabbitMQ `3.6.1` or later.

+## Installation and Binary Builds

+This plugin is now available from the [RabbitMQ community plugins page](http://www.rabbitmq.com/community-plugins.html).
+Please consult the docs on [how to install RabbitMQ plugins](http://www.rabbitmq.com/plugins.html#installing-plugins).

 ## Usage